-With electricity rates in most Canadian homes averaging at about $0.18 per kw/h, this means homeowners can stand to potentially save $83 each summer in air conditioning electricity costs.
-Because solar attic fans are powered by the sun’s rays, they don’t rack up any additional electricity costs when they are running.
+Electricity rates in most Canadian homes average at about $0.18 per kw/h.
+This means homeowners can stand to potentially save $83 each summer in air conditioning electricity costs.
+Because solar attic fans are powered by the sun’s rays, they don’t rack up any additional electricity costs while running.
 During times of peak electrical demand alone, another study by the Ontario Energy Board showed that solar attic fans can save homeowners nearly 200 kw/h in electricity usage per year.

 What about “negative pressure?”

 One criticism of solar attic fans is that they supposedly create “negative pressure” within a home.
 The belief is that while expelling hot air from the attic, solar attic fans actually create a pressure vacuum.
 This is believed to cause even more hot air to inadvertently enter the attic.
 This would appear to cancel out the benefits of installing a solar attic fan.